Introduction

 Sharing during these windows boosts exposure most efficiently.

-Sharing tools people use in 2025
+Sharing tools people apply in 2025

 Most sellers don’t share manually anymore.
 They use automation tools either to fully automate the process or to support manual sharing.